-As going to the gym can be either impossible or risky during the pandemic, home workouts have become part of the "new normal."
-Apple Fitness+ is an upcoming service that can make home exercise easier and more rewarding for Apple Watch owners.
+As going to the gym can be either impossible or risky during the ongoing pandemic, home workouts have become part of the "new normal."
+Apple Fitness+ is a service that can make home exercise easier and more rewarding for Apple Watch owners.

-The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that will be available on iPhone, iPad, and Apple TV.
+The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that is available on iPhone, iPad, and Apple TV.
 Users select an exercise routine, and a pre-recorded workout will begin on the screen.
 After choosing the activity, their Apple Watch will automatically start tracking their movement.